brson/brson.github.com/beer/_posts/2020-11-05-st-bernardus-tripel.md

 St. Bernardus.
 Watau, Belgium.

-I've hard their Abt 12 quadruppel a lot recently, which is one of my favorite Belgian abbey ales, and recently tried their Christmas ale.
+I've had their Abt 12 quadruppel a lot recently, which is one of my favorite Belgian abbey ales, and recently tried their Christmas ale.